 A. Financial Standards Developed by Subgroup

 As reflected in this whitepaper, these restructuring mechanisms depend considerably upon the specific plan being proposed.
 Currently, each state with relevant statutes is being presented with plans for evaluation with no standard set of criteria under which to judge the financial underpinnings of the plan.
-The Working Group believes that trust in these mechanisms and protection of the policyholders who will be impacted by them, demands a standard set of financial principles under which to judge the transaction.
-As such, the Working Group created a subgroup to specifically address these financial issues.
+The Working Group believes a standard set of financial principles under which to judge these transactions should exist.
+Accordingly, the Working Group created a subgroup to specifically address these financial issues.

 The Restructuring Mechanism Subgroup (“Subgroup”) has been charged with the following initial work related to this White Paper:

 Develop best practices to be used in considering the approval of proposed restructuring transactions, including, among other things, the expected level of reserves and capital expected after the transfer along with the adequacy of long- term liquidity needs.
 Also develop best practices to be used in monitoring the companies after the transaction is completed.
 Once completed, recommend to the Financial Regulation Standards and Accreditation (F) Committee for its consideration.
-Complete by the 2021 Summer National Meeting.31F

-Members of the Subgroup have studied and acknowledge that UK Part VII procedures set forth robust processes and that setting similar requirements should be applied to IBT and CDs.
+Members of the Subgroup have studied the UK Part VII procedures, and have concluded that they set forth robust processes and that similar requirements should be established for IBTs and CDs.
 As of the date of this paper, the charge related to best practices has not been completed.
-The Subgroup will continue its work with the goal of developing financial best practices.
-Those practices will be exposed for comment and discussion prior to referral to other groups.
+Such requirements/best practices are currently being drafted by the Subgroup.

 B. Guaranty Association Issues

 As discussed above, when these restructuring mechanisms are applied to personal lines serious issues arise over the continuation of guaranty association coverage.
+In some states, such as Colorado and Illinois, and to s certain degree, Arkansas, require an assuming or resulting insurer to be licensed in the same state(s) as the transferring or dividing insurer.
+As previously noted, one state has higher standards for those transactions under which policyholder consent has not been provided.
+In that state, policyholders cannot lose any rights or claims under the original policies by the state guaranty associations.
+Therefore, unless and until guaranty association coverage can be ensured, transactions involving policies in states with anti-novation statutes will not be possible.

+On the life and health side, as noted above, restructuring statutes (or regulators reviewing proposed restructuring transactions) should clearly provide that assuming or resulting insurers must be licensed so that policyholders maintain eligibility for life and health guaranty association coverage from the same guaranty association that would have provided coverage immediately prior to a restructuring transaction.
+This means that the resulting insurer must be licensed in all states where the transferring insurer was licensed or had ever been licensed with respect to the policies being transferred.

-A number of states—Connecticut, California, and Oklahoma—have enacted statutory solutions to these issues.
-In addition, NCIGF has provided proposed statutory language.
-The Working Group would suggest that these issues, and the potential solutions, be referred to the Receivership Task Force for consideration to include language in the Guaranty Association Model Act.
+On the property and casualty side, amendments to the guaranty fund statutes likely will be necessary.
+A number of states—California, Illinois, and Oklahoma—have enacted statutory solutions to the property and casualty guaranty association issues similar to what NCIGF has suggested to the working group.
+In addition, NCIGF has provided proposed statutory language for other states to consider.
+The Working Group would suggest that these issues, and the potential solutions, be referred to the Receivership and Insolvency Task Force for consideration.
+Specifically, the Working Group recommends that the language proposed by NCIGF be included in the NAIC Property and Casualty Insurance Guaranty Association Model Act.
+Regulators, guaranty funds and other appropriate industry stakeholders should work cooperatively to implement this statutory remedy with all deliberate speed.